 traffic volume and reputation.
 You should note that search engines have their own set of rules and algorithms and therefore this, and any other SEO resource

 can never be 100% accurate as the algorithms are closely guarded trade secrets.

-SEO short for Search Engine Optimization, can mean slightly different things to different people.
-This is because there is no industry standard in the way the optimization of a website or webpage is implemented.
+SEO short for Search Engine Optimisation, can mean slightly different things to different people.
+This is because there is no industry standard in the way the optimisation of a website or webpage is implemented.
 Sure, there are rough edged guidelines which should definitely be considered, but overall, there is no exact science behind SEO for the website owner, so there are no industry standards and therefore different people conclude different factors to be of different levels of ranking importance - to an extent.
 To further compound the issue, SEO for a website of a given topic (a), can have very different requirements than SEO for a given topic (b) - causing prices for the service to vary.